SHARE

 The Secret to Making the Best Bakery-Style Cookies

-Baking the best cookies as I stated before is kind of like a science, however, I've gathered a few tips that have helped me to master them along the years:
+Baking the best chocolate chip cookies as I stated before is kind of like a science, however, I've gathered a few tips that have helped me to master them over the years:

 Tip 1: Soften Your Butter.